 Use the Tape Measure tool to draw a temporary dimension line between any two points in the drawing area.
 The tool will place temporary markers at the start and end points of the dimension line.
 These points and the line both disappear when you release the mouse button.
 If an object is located by the temporary line, you can snap to it.

 Color Chooser Dialog

-The Color Chooser dialog is opened by clicking the Color button in the on the Line Style and Arrow panels of the Line Specification dialog.
-See "Text" on page 65.
+The Color Chooser dialog is opened by clicking the Color button in the

+Text Specification dialog or on the Color bar on the LINE STYLE and ARROW panels of the